eventdata/ConfliBERT/data/readme.md

 Below is a summary of the publicly available datasets.
-You probably need LDC to access some of the datasets.
+You need LDC to access some of the datasets.
 We don't own the copyrights.
 Please refer to and cite their sources.

 | Dataset                 | Original Links                                                               |
 |-------------------------|------------------------------------------------------------------------------|